 Mass on Demand: Parishes of Our Lady of the Way

-It is with great pleasure that I would like to inform you that St Mary's has agreed to participate in a project with CathNews, a service of Church Resources, to bring Mass from North Sydney to Catholics around the world daily.
+St Mary's has agreed to participate in a project with CathNews, a service of Church Resources, to bring Mass from North Sydney to Catholics around the world daily.

 You will have some questions about this joint venture, as did the community here, when we discussed it with Luke Kenny, the CEO of Church Resources, Christine Hogan, the Publisher of CathNews and CathNews Perspectives, and their technical expert, Jason Sunn, recently.
 (Jason has been working with Annette Benaud from our Parish office for the installation, testing, and trial uploading from the Church's server.)
 Here are some FAQs for you to consider: